HeuristicPerson/Screenshot-Collector/dats/dats-folder.md

 This is the default directory for dat files.
 A dat file is just a txt file containing game titles and their corresponding unique identification code.
-Typically, the identification code is an eight character hexadecimal sequence.
-The dats included in this program has been generated from [No-Intro Project](http://no-intro.org/) dats with the exception of xbox360 dat which is automatically generated scrapping information from [Xbox Marketplace](http://marketplace.xbox.com).
+Typically, the identification code is an eight character hexadecimal sequence (i.e. "0e0216e6") The dats included in this program has been generated from [No-Intro Project](http://no-intro.org/) dats with the exception of xbox360 dat which is automatically generated scrapping information from [Xbox Marketplace](http://marketplace.xbox.com).

 The content of dat files should be similar to: